readthedocs/ethicalads.io/content/pages/publisher-policy.md

 Effective date: **August 19, 2020**

 The goal of this page is to set expectations between EthicalAds and our publishers about what is expected on each side.
-Our goal is for these to be easily understnadable and fair, but we're always happy to have feedback on these terms.
+Our goal is for these to be easily understandable and fair, but we're always happy to have feedback on these terms.

 ## Ad Display